homotopy-io/homotopy-rs/TUTORIAL.md

 ![A connected bubble](./doc/img/tutorial21.svg)

-Now $\beta$ and $\beta'$ are vertically aligned, so we may cancel them by dragging either towards the other while holding SHIFT.
+Now $\beta$ and $\beta'$ are vertically aligned, so we may cancel them by dragging either towards the other while holding `SHIFT`.
 This just leaves us with an $\alpha$ bubble:

 ![The identity on G with an alpha bubble](./doc/img/tutorial22.svg)

-We squash the final bubble by dragging while holding SHIFT again, reaching our goal:
+We squash the final bubble by dragging while holding `SHIFT` again, reaching our goal:

 ![Diagram for identity on G](./doc/img/tutorial12.svg)